hasgeek/events/_rootconf_events/2018-sponsorship.md

 testimonials:
 - name: "Regunath B on The Fifth Elephant 2016"
   blurb: "The logistics of the conference itself - wifi, videos, communication etc is as good as it gets.
 Kudos to your guys for running such a high quality data conference overall."
-  name: "Regunath B on The Fifth Elephant 2016"
   designation: "Principal Architect at Flipkart.com"
 - name: "Aparna Sridhar on droidconIN 2016"
   blurb: "The conference was wonderfully organised, the attendees and speakers were a joy to interactwith and we were very happy in partnering with HasGeek."